 If you ever suspect an overdose has occurred, the first thing you need to do is call 911.
 If you or someone you love misuses opioids, combines them with other sedating medications, or has been diagnosed with opioid use disorder, the Surgeon General recommends carrying naloxone.
 Naloxone is an overdose antidote with can temporarily stop the life-threatening symptoms of overdose.

-Considering topics like overdose and addiction can feel scary -- but knowledge can remove the fear, and this is the goal of Overdose Day.
+Considering topics like overdose and addiction can feel scary—but knowledge can remove the fear.
+This is the goal of International Overdose Day.
 The Surgeon General explains, “The first step is understanding that opioid use disorder is a chronic but treatable brain disease, and not a moral failing or character flaw.
 Like many other chronic medical conditions, opioid use disorder is both treatable, and in many cases, preventable.”